Saif al-Adel: Writings

 The Detainee is listed as a "highly professional jihadist" along with "9/11 hijackers", Mohammed Atta and Ziad Jarrah.
-The diary states that the three were briefed on an operation involving aircraft by Abu Hafs, a senior al-Qaeda planner.
+The diary states that the three were briefed on an operation involving aircraft by Abu Hafs, a senior Al-Qaeda planner.

 In December 2010, Adel allegedly sent a series of five letters to Abu Walid al Masri, then under house arrest in Iran.
 He discusses the War in Afghanistan, criticises the religious failings of the mujahideen and hypocrisy of Islamic scholars, and the failure of the Jihadist movement to learn from previous mistakes.
 Al-Masri posted the letters on the Internet in December 2010.
 In March 2011, Adel allegedly released another five letters through al Masri, which covered the Arab Spring uprisings.

-In August 2015, a eulogy written by al-Adel for Abu Khalid al-Suri, an al-Qaeda veteran who served as both a senior figure in the Syrian opposition group Ahrar al-Sham and as Ayman al Zawahiri's representative in Syria, was released.
+In August 2015, a eulogy written by Al-Adel for Abu Khalid Al-Suri, an Al-Qaeda veteran who served as both a senior figure in the Syrian opposition group Ahrar Al-Sham and as Ayman al Zawahiri's representative in Syria, was released.
 In the eulogy, he criticized the Islamic State and described them as having "twisted" and "perverted" thoughts.

 In September 2024, a book was released online called "Free Reading of 33 Strategies of War", a commentary on the book of the same name by Robert Greene.
-For the first time, publishing under his real name Muhammad Salah al-Din Zaydan, he outlines a radical new strategy for Al-Qaeda and global Jihad.
-This strategy seems to support a moving away from traditional old-school Jihadi thinking and especially from Sunni-centric focus and seeks to be flexible and build relationships with other Jihadi groups and nation states friendly to their ultimate goal, the destruction of the West.
+For the first time, publishing under his real name Muhammad Salah Al-Din Zaydan, he outlines a radical new strategy for Al-Qaeda and global Jihad.
+This strategy seems to support a moving away from "traditional old-school Jihadi thinking" and especially from Sunni-centric focus and seeks to be flexible and build relationships with other Jihadi groups and nation states friendly to their ultimate goal, the destruction of the West.
+Sayf Al-Adel counselled Islamist fighters to prioritize attacking the police forces, military soldiers, state assets of enemy governments, etc. which he described as acceptable targets in military operations.
+Asserting that attacking women and children of enemies is contrary to Islamic values, Sayf Al-Adel asked: "If we target the general public, how can we expect their people to accept our call to Islam?".
 It has since been published on Amazon.

 Personal life

-Adel is married to the daughter of Egyptian Afghan Jihadist and journalist Abu Walid al-Masri.
+Adel is married to the daughter of Egyptian Jihadist and journalist, Abu Walid Al-Masri.
 The couple reportedly have five children.